grompe/BTWTweak/patcher/readme.txt

 - Fixed not all stumps being hard enough.

-- Fixed compatibility with BTW version "4.A3 Headed Beastie".
+- Fixed compatibility with BTW version "4.A3 Headed Beastie" and "4.A4 Kiloblock Boon".
   Unfortunately, due to ID clash, old BTWTweak spider heads will turn into infused skulls.
 Get rid of spider heads before upgrading to avoid this.